Stability of lattice Boltzmann schemes for initial boundary value problems in raw formulation: Conclusions and perspectives

 Besides consistency and thus actual ``physical'' usefulness of boundary conditions---which has not been addressed in the paper---we can draw the following conclusions upon the three schemes we have considered.
 First, the ``kinetic Dirichlet'' boundary condition, boiling down to setting incoming distribution functions to zero, was strongly stable regardless of the nature (inflow or outflow) of the boundary.
 This is analogous to the so-called \strong{Goldberg-Tadmor} lemma, stipulating the same thing for Dirichlet boundary conditions for stable Finite Difference schemes.
 Second, the anti-bounce back condition, usually employed to enforce inflow boundary conditions, is strongly stable when the boundary is an inflow.
 However, it is not strongly stable when used at outflows, which is probably one of the reasons why it is not usually employed in this case.
 Third, the two-steps anti-bounce back condition, which can be used to enforce exact Dirichlet conditions on the conserved moment, is always at least strongly stable on the observed output (\idEst{}, on the conserved moment).

 Several stimulating research perspectives are envisioned.
 The main ones are discussed below.
 First, introduce bulk source terms---in addition to the already considered boundary source terms---in the definition of strong stability for \lbm{} schemes.
 Second, derive semigroup estimates \cite{coulombel2011semigroup, coulombel2015leray} of the numerical solution---to be measured, roughly speaking, in the $\ell_{\timeStep}^{\infty}\ell_{\spaceStep}^{2}$-norm rather than with respect to the $\ell_{\timeStep}^{2}\ell_{\spaceStep}^{2}$-topology as in \Cref{def:strongStability}.
 This would allow considering non-zero initial data (although this has also been investigated within strong stability, see \cite{coulombel2015fully}) and hopefully attain convergence results in the spirit of \cite{coulombel2020neumann}.
 Finally, it is interesting to consider multi-dimensional problems, first with a boundary only in one direction, \strong{e.g.} \cite{abarbanel1979stability, michelson1983stability} (called ``half-space'' problem in 2D) and later with boundaries in several directions \cite{benoit2023} (a ``quarter-space'' problem in 2D).
+For the half-space problem, the GKS procedure can be adapted by considering a Fourier transform in the direction tangential to the boundary.
+The quarter-space problem needs more subtle ways of proceeding.
+In terms of richer target equations, a first step forward is to consider linear hyperbolic systems of equations.
+While adapting the present GKS-like framework is indeed possible, one must be aware that algebra to actually check the stability of given boundary conditions (find explicit \strong{von Neumann}--$\ell^2$ stability conditions, solve the characteristic equation, \emph{etc.}) may become involved.
+An interesting starting point would be to consider vectorial schemes, such as the vectorial \lbmScheme{1}{2} \cite{graille2014approximation}, for which the characteristic equation---upon using one common relaxation parameter---multiplicatively splits across the waves of the hyperbolic system, see \cite{bellotti2025perfectly}.
+Secondly, adopting a GKS approach to study non-linear problems is unlikely to work, as this approach is intrinsically linear.
+Moreover, we are not aware of any existing research in this direction concerning Finite Difference schemes.
+This setting definitely needs different tools to deal with the stability of boundary conditions, \strong{e.g.} stability structure \cite{junk2009weighted, junk2009convergence} or monotonicity \cite{aregba2025equilibrium}.